benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 21.md

 	org4(ORG 1: 200.23.30.0/23) --> isp
 	isp --> Internet
 ```
-**Route aggregation** is used to save forwarding table memory by reducing number of routing protocl messages.
+**Route aggregation** is used to save forwarding table memory by reducing number of routing protocol messages.

 There is an **announcement mechanism** (Border Gateway Protocol) by which ISP A can inform the rest of the internet about the prefixes it owns.
-It is enough to announce a coarse grained prefix 200.23.16.0/20 rather than 8 seperate sub-prefixes.
+It is enough to announce a coarse grained prefix $200.23.16.0/20$ rather than 8 seperate sub-prefixes.

+$200.23.18.0/23$ is inside $200.23.16.0/23$.

+A packet with destination IP address 200.23.18.XX is in both prefixes.

 ## Longest Prefix Matching